INFLAMMATION & DEPRESSION

 THE MORE THINGS CHANGE, THE MORE THEY STAY THE SAME

-As rates of OBESITY continue to skyrocket here in America, it shouldn't come as a surprise that rates of DEPRESSION are on a similar trajectory.
-This is because both problems are based on an over-abundance of the Immune System's chemical mediators that we collectively refer to as "INFLAMMATION".
-I am going to show you some of the newest research to this effect, but what I want you to grasp from this post is that if you know what is causing your problem(s), the mystery is gone.
-It's possible to actually solve your problem, instead of simply taking DANGEROUS DRUGS to try and hide the symptoms (all quotes below are cherry-picked due to constraints on time and space).
+As rates of OBESITY continue to skyrocket here in America, it shouldn’t come as a surprise that rates of DEPRESSION are on a similar trajectory.
+This is because both problems are based on an over-abundance of the Immune System’s chemical mediators that we collectively refer to as “INFLAMMATION“.
+I am going to show you some of the newest research to this effect, but what I want you to grasp from this post is that if you know what is causing your problem(s), the mystery is gone and you can proceed with trying to find a solution.
+In most cases, it’s possible to actually solve your problem, instead of simply taking DANGEROUS DRUGS to try and mask symptoms (all quotes below are CHERRY-PICKED due to constraints on time and space).

 - The International Neurology Journal (Pathophysiological Role of Neuroinflammation in Neurodegenerative Diseases and Psychiatric Disorders) stated just a couple of weeks ago that, “Brain diseases and disorders such as Alzheimer disease, Parkinson disease, depression, schizophrenia, autism, and addiction lead to reduced quality of daily life through abnormal thoughts, perceptions, emotional states, and behavior.
 Human and animal studies have supported a role of neuroinflammation in the etiology of these diseases.
 In the central nervous system, an increased inflammatory response is capable of activating microglial cells, leading to the release of pro-inflammatory cytokines including interleukin (IL)-1β, IL-6, and tumor necrosis factor-α.
 In turn, the pro-inflammatory cytokines aggravate and propagate neuroinflammation, degenerating healthy neurons and impairing brain functions.”
 The study goes on to talk more about the brain’s GLIAL CELLS, which we are also learning, are heavily involved in CHRONIC PAIN.
 By the way, I have posts on ALZHEIMER’S, PARKINSON’S, AUTISM, and SCHIZOPHRENIA on my site for those who are interested.